kylejones200/psis_4700_applied_ai/webslides/topic_How-AI-Adds-Value-to-Business.md

 ## What AI Actually Does

 AI does three things well:
-Finds patterns in data.
+Finds patterns in data
-Automates repetitive reasoning.
+Automates repetitive reasoning
-Generates content from examples.
+Generates content from examples
 Everything else builds on those

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.